-Many of our guests at the October Country Inn (check us out) come to Vermont to sample its rich and varied place in U.S. history.
-The only Revolutionary War battle fought in Vermont took place at Hubbardton in 1777.
-Visit the Hubbardton Battlefield State Historic Site on the July 8 – 9 weekend, and witness reenactors stage this fight on Vermont soil between the British and American troops.
+Many of our guests at the October Country Inn come to Vermont to sample its rich and varied place in U.S. history.
+In this vein, the Battle of Hubbarton is the only Revolutionary War battle fought in Vermont.
+In short, it took place at Hubbardton in 1777.
+Visit the Hubbardton Battlefield State Historic Site.
+You might get to witness reenactors stage this fight on Vermont soil between the British and American troops.
 The Battle of Hubbardton involved approximately 2,230 troops–1,000 to 1,200 Americans, 850 British, and 180 Germans fighting for the British.
 It resulted in the deaths of 41 American, 50 British, and 10 German soldiers.
 Of the 244 wounded, 96 were American, 134 British, and 14 German.
 The British took 234 American prisoners.
 Total casualties, including prisoners, were roughly 27 percent of all participating troops.

 In June 1777 British Lt.
 Gen. John Burgoyne began implementing his plan to split New England from the rest of the Colonies.
-The plan was for Burgoyne’s troops to head south on Lake Champlain and join two other British leaders, one of whom was traveling from the west along the Mohawk Valley and the other from the north up the Hudson River.
+The plan was for Burgoyne’s troops to head south on Lake Champlain and join two other British leaders.
+One group traveled from the west along the Mohawk Valley.
+And the other group moved from the north up the Hudson River.
 All were to meet following their victories in Albany, New York.
 As Burgoyne drew near Mount Independence and Fort Ticonderoga in early July, Major General Arthur St. Clair made the tough decision to withdraw the American Northern Department Army from these forts and save his troops for another encounter under more advantageous circumstances with the British.
 The roughly 4,000 American soldiers retreated as quickly as possible with little time to gather up supplies and under the cover of darkness on the nights of July 5th and 6th.